Indigenous protest as Brazil high court hears land case - RFI

 Indigenous rights activists argue the constitution mentions no such cutoff date, and that native inhabitants have often been forced from their ancestral lands.

-"All Brazil is indigenous land.
-We've always lived here," said Tai Kariri, 28, a leader of the Kariri people from the northeastern state of Paraiba.

-The case involves a reservation in the southern state of Santa Catarina but will set legal precedent for dozens of similar cases.
+The case involves a reservation in the southern state of Santa Catarina but will set legal precedent for similar cases across Brazil, experts say.

+The plaintiffs are the Xokleng, Guarani and Kaingang peoples of the Ibirama-Laklano indigenous reservation, part of which lost its provisional protected status when a lower court ruled the groups were not living on the land in question in 1988.

+They say that is because Brazil's military dictatorship (1964-1985) forcibly removed them.

 Bolsonaro warned Tuesday that "chaos" would ensue if the court did not rule in favor of the 1988 cutoff.